SmartBotBlack/farmers-world-bot/README.md

 ### 29/11/2021

-- Added the ability to select maps for mining. #4
+- Added the ability to select maps for mining. [issues #4](https://github.com/SmartBotBlack/farmers-world-bot/issues/4)
-- Improved the setting of pauses in the game. #4
+- Improved the setting of pauses in the game. [issues #4](https://github.com/SmartBotBlack/farmers-world-bot/issues/4)

 ## Support